firatgoktepe/Content-Management-App/README.md

 ## Available Scripts

-In the project directory, you can run:
+After clone (git clone git@github.com:firatgoktepe/Content-Management-App.git) the app into your local, In the project directory, you can run:

 ### `npm start`